Thursday, 7 May 2015

 What about seeing the documents against their original settings, as far as this is possible?
 Thus some of the stuff I have written - for example, under 'persecutions', the 40 CE extra-Biblical illustration of the Roman Emperor Gaius.
 Seems to me that is a telling example of the situation typically faced by the early followers of Jesus, Messiah and Saviour, Lord of all, despite no specific New Testament (NT) reference.

-Just the same, I have to admit that many pages of the NT include brief extracts from the Old Testament (OT).
+Just the same, I have to admit that many pages of the NT include brief extracts from the Old Testament (OT) - "bits".
 There are even OT quotes which are not labelled and many unidentified allusions.
 This use of the Bible by the Bible writers is contrary to the point I am making!
 However, those authors were comfortable and familiar with the OT as a whole, I would say saturated in it, and so were many of the original NT recipients.
 (In time the NT documents would reach people with little or no OT exposure.
 They did have the messengers who brought the news.
 Today we have the assistance of references in the margin, but it may be distracting to follow up on them.)
 I have to also acknowledge some 'odd' uses made of OT text in the NT, for example the two animals in Matthew 21 (see in 'Parallel Puzzle').

 It is possible and useful to do justice to an extract from the Bible and to bring together relevant passages.
 The trick is to ensure the actual meaning is not lost by ignoring something.
 It is not enough to simply quote or even give multiple quotes.
 Here is a misuse example from Luke 4 addressed to Jesus (also in Matthew):